yamatt/blog/content/blog/safety-and-security.md

 It is dark.
 You hear a beep.

 It is dark.
-You hear a beep.
+Another beep.

 You check the time.
 It's almost 2.30am.